UCLALibrary/research-tips/_posts/2010-01-02-turn-questions-into-keywords.markdown

 ### Give it a try:

-First, identify the core concepts in one of your research questions.
-Then, generate multiple synonyms and alternative phrasings as well as broader and narrower keywords for each core concept.
+<p class="flow-text">First, identify the core concepts in one of your research questions.
+Then, generate multiple synonyms and alternative phrasings as well as broader and narrower keywords for each core concept.</p>

 ### Tips: